-TaylorMade’s other offering for 2018 is also an exceptional performer, with an exceptionally high price tag to match.
+TaylorMade’s other offering is also an exceptional performer, with an exceptionally high price tag to match.

 This is their first time offering a hollow iron that’s filled in with an elastomer polymer foam, which they claim will accentuate the spring effect of the clubface to create a large sweet spot and maximum distance.